What is menopause?

 Not all people experience a decreased sexual desire.
 In some cases, it’s just the opposite.
 This could be because there’s no longer any fear of getting pregnant.
 For many, this allows them to enjoy sex without worrying about family planning.

-However, it's still important to use protection (condoms) during sex if not in a monogamous relationship.
-Once your doctor makes the diagnosis of menopause, you can no longer become pregnant.
-However, when you are in the menopause transition (perimenopause), you can still become pregnant.
-You also need to protect yourself from sexually transmitted infections (STIs) by wearing a condom.
-You can get an STI at any time in your life (even if you are not getting a period).
-STIs like HPV (human papilloma virus) can lead to cervical cancer.
+However, it’s still important to use protection (condoms) during sex if you’re not in a monogamous relationship.
+You still need to protect yourself from sexually transmitted infections (STIs).
+You can get an STI at any time in your life, even after menopause.

 Frequently Asked Questions